vitamins/archinstaller/README.md

 Should one of the packages not be found in the repositories, e.g. if you have misspelled it, no packages are installed.
 Leave the "packages" array empty to skip this step.

 ### Passwords
-Passwords are not stored in the script or configuration file.
-Instead you are beeing asked for a password by the underlying program like `passwd` during installation.
+If you want to set up passwords for the root account and user account, use set_passwords='yes'.
+You can set the passwords directly from the configuration file using variables "root_password" and "user_password".
+If left empty, you will be prompted for the passwords during installation.
 When using encryption, think about a strong passphrase before starting the installation.

 ### Encryption
 To encrypt the home partition with LUKS and dm-crypt set "encrypt_home" to 'yes'.
 Details like cipher, hash algorithm and key size can be configured in ari.conf.
 Run `cryptsetup benchmark` for a list of available options and their performance.